 By using the mOOvement technology, the researchers hope it leads to better practices for recolonization of landscapes by koalas, a better understanding of how various koalas use their landscape and an evidence based guide to improving the lot of the koala in the agricultural landscape.

-The mOOvement GPS ear tags allows researchers from the American Prairie Reserve in Montana to get a better understanding of group dynamics how th dynamics change throughout the seasons.
+The mOOvement GPS ear tags allow researchers from the American Prairie Reserve in Montana to get a better understanding of group dynamics and how these dynamics change throughout the seasons.

 They also want to know how bison make decisions so that they can better assess how animals are likely to move across the landscape.